7imeout/CSC231-AutoGrader/README.md

 Latest update: Sunday, April 8, 2018

 * All-or-nothing scheme is gone!
 Now, Levenshtein distance (edit distance) is used to give partial credit.
 Edit distance is subtracted from the length of the reference output, such that the edit distance equal to or greater than the length of the distance results in no credit.
-* This tool now generates separate CSV files for each section of the course being taught, based on the roster provided.
+* This tool now generates separate CSV files for each section of the course being taught (based on the roster provided), as well as separate CSVs for each individual lab assignment.
-* Generated CSVs are also PolyLearn-compatible now.
-You should be able to use the output of this program to upload grades directly to PolyLearn's gradebook.
+* All of the separately generated CSVs allow for PolyLearn-compatibility.
+You should be able to use the output of this program to upload grades directly to PolyLearn's grade book.

 Past update: Sunday, April 9, 2017